briandk/granovaGG/README.markdown

         library("devtools")
         install_github(repo="granovaGG", username="briandk", branch="master")

-### If you want a stable, official release from CRAN
+### I want a stable, official release from CRAN
 You'll have to wait a bit.
 We haven't yet submitted to CRAN, but we hope you'll come back and see us again soon :-)

 ## How do I remove the experimental version?

-If you want to remove `granova` entirely, run:
+If you want to remove granovaGG entirely, run:

     remove.packages("granovaGG", lib = .libPaths())